pkardas/notes/books/ddia.md

 MapReduce is a bit like Unix tools, but distributed across potentially thousands of machines.
 MapReduce jobs read and write files on a distributed filesystem, in Hadoop's implementation of MapReduce the filesystem is called HDFS (Hadoop Distributed File System - reimplementation of the Google File System).

 HDFS is based on the shared-nothing principle.
-HDFS consists of a deamon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
+HDFS consists of a daemon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
 In order to tolerate machine and disk failures, file blocks are replicated on multiple machines.

 To create a MapReduce job, you need to implement 2 callback functions:

 - mapper - called once for every inout record, its job is to extract the key and value from the input record.
-- reducer - the framework tahes the key-value pairs produced by the mapper, collects all the values belonging to the same key and calls the reducer with an iterator over collection of values.
+- reducer - the framework takes the key-value pairs produced by the mapper, collects all the values belonging to the same key and calls the reducer with an iterator over collection of values.

 Principle: